UnlockGPU/UnlockGPU/_pages/guides/voting-per-broker-guide.md

 * Vote by app or visit ProxyVote directly if no notification appears.
 * **⚠️ Procedures vary—check your specific broker’s documentation.**

+### See also
+[Can I vote at a company meeting?](https://help.etoro.com/s/article/Can-I-vote-at-a-company-meeting?language=en_GB) at eToro Help Center.

 ---

 ## 🏦 Interactive Brokers (IBKR)